NicolasCodeP/brownie_fund_me/README.md

 - Secure contribution functionality in compliance with Solidity 0.8.0's safety checks.
 - Withdrawal capability for the contract owner with reentrancy protection.
 - Contributor acknowledgement with the ability to track contributions.
+- (Added) Udpate minimum amount to make a donation

 ## Prerequisites